kboone/scene_model/README.md

 This code was heavily inspired by the extract_star.py code written for the SNIFS instrument by Yannick Copin, Clement Buton and Emmanuel Pecontal and borrows code in several places from it.

-Documentation is currently very lacking.
+Documentation is currently very lacking, although most classes and methods have detailed docstrings if you dig into the code.
 Contact me if you are interested in using this code.